tuhiproject/tuhi/README.md

   Property: Listening (b)
       Indicates whether the daemon is currently listening for the device.

-      This property is set to True when a Listen() request initiates the search for device connections.
-When the Listen() request completes upon timeout, the property is set to False.
+      This property is set to True when a StartListening() request initiates the search for device connections.
+When the StartListening() request completes upon timeout, or when StopListening() is called, the property is set to False.

+      When the user press the button on the device, the daemon shall connect to the device and the daemon downloads all drawings from the device.
+The daemon then disconnects from the device.

+      If successfull, the drawings are deleted from the device.
+The data is held by the daemon in non-persistent storage until the daemon is stopped or we run out of memory, whichever happens earlier.
+      Use GetJSONData() to retrieve the data from the daemon.

+      When drawings become available from the device, the DrawingsAvailable property updates to the number of available drawings.
+      When the button is pressed multiple times, any new data is appended to the existing list of drawings as long as this property is True.

       Read-only

   Method: Pair() -> (i)